 Malawi: Visió econòmica i política

-Malawi is relatively open to international trade, which represents 66.6% of the country’s GDP (World Bank).
-The country is a member of the WTO and has bilateral trade agreements with two of its main trade partners, South Africa and Zimbabwe.
+Malawi is relatively open to international trade: the country is a member of the WTO and has bilateral trade agreements with two of its main trade partners, South Africa and Zimbabwe.
 Malawi is also a beneficiary of the African Growth and Opportunity Act (AGOA), a U.S. trade preference program.
 As part of its trade policy, the country has been gradually reducing protections granted to domestic trade by shifting its sources of revenue from customs duties to consumption and direct taxes.
-The average applied tariff rate is 4.2%.
-Malawi mainly exports raw tobacco (52.5% of total exports), sugar, tea, leguminous, nuts and machinery.
-Imports are led by refined petroleum (7.2% of total imports), fertilizers, medicines, tobacco and vehicles.
+Overall, Malawi's economy remains heavily dependent on agriculture, and its exports and imports reflect this reliance on primary and intermediate goods: tobacco accounts for more than half of total exports, as the country is one of the world's largest producers of tobacco.
+Other major exports include tea, sugar, and agricultural products in general.
+Imports are led by refined petroleum (7.2% of total imports), machinery, transport equipment, fertilizers and medicaments.

 Source: World Trade Organisation (WTO) ; Latest available data